Serzhs/frontend-exercises/README.md

 # Frontend exercises
-Create layout visible in wireframe using flexbox grid library.
-Layout needs to change when you make screen smaller.
+Create layout for large screens visible in wireframe using flexbox grid library.
+Layout needs to be adjusted to medium, small and extra small screens as well.

 <strong>NB!
 Flexbox grid is already included into this repo</strong>